The protection of people living with disabilities: A deep dive into the issues of the Parliamentary Review

 Despite the additional safeguard measures, broadening access to MAID comes with a level of concern for people living with disabilities, that were voiced, not only in the media, but also in the Senate, in the House, and both committees in which Bill C-7 had been studied.

 Those concerns, questions, and fears have been heard and are taken into consideration; I believe that this is the right thing to do.
 This amendment was very strongly supported and so therefore it should be addressed.
-I am following closely the work of the Special Joint Committee on Medical Assistance in Dying.
-I am sure that my parliamentary colleagues will give this important issue the necessary attention.

 How do you respond to the argument that rather than helping people with disabilities die, the government should be helping them live with better support?